femou1/pb-handbooks/pbst_handbook.md

 <div align="center"><h1>Ranks</h1></div>

 To rank up in the group, you need PBST points, which you can earn in various different ways.
 You can view your point stats with the in-game `!mypoints` command.
-Below lists all of the achievable ranks in PBST.
+Listed below are all of the achievable ranks in PBST.

 [details="Trainee"]